FantasyRobotFighter/fantasyrobotfighter.github.io/seo.md

 <h1>What is SEO?</h1>
 Search Engine Optimization (or SEO) is the unremitting practice of trying to increase your online traffic by making your website more relevant to search engines (but mostly Google).
+<br /><br />
+This series of posts are meant to be an easy and straight forward introduction to Search Engine Optimization for independent tabletop role-playing game designers and writers who need a practical and easy approach to improving their search engine rankings and increasing their visibility.

 <h3>SEO for Indie Game Designers</h3>
 [Part 1 - Introduction to SEO](https://www.fantasyrobotfighter.com/2019/SEO-for-indie-game-designers/)<br />